-In addition to claiming that Auto-Enrolment would 'help more women to save for later life' (Webb 2014a), in a recent report from the Department of Work and Pensions (DWP) it has also been suggested that:
+In addition to claiming that Auto-Enrolment would 'help more women to save for later life' (Webb 2014a), in a recent report from the Department of Work and Pensions (DWP), Steve Webb suggested that:

 Automatic enrolment is proving significantly more successful than previously predicted.
 With opt outs remaining low we now expect 9 million people will be newly saving or saving more as a result of our reforms.